 3) Casting process.
 Similarly to modern-type antlers, protoantlers underwent a casting process driven by osteoclastic resorption.
 Ginsburg (1985a) and Ginsburg and Bulot (1987) were the first to observe that some isolated distal parts of procervuline and lagomerycid appendages show a concave basal surface that cannot be interpreted as a result of a fracture in life or alternatively by taphonomical processes.
 Accordingly, they interpreted these specimens as cast protoantlers.
 Azanza (1993), Azanza and Ginsburg (1997), and Azanza et al. (2011) observed some specimens with similar concave basal surfaces, evidencing that their rough texture probably derives from the development of bony spicules, remnants of the osteoclastic resorption, as it is the case in modern-type antlers.
 In these antlers, the detachment takes place when the bony spicules connecting pedicle and antler are so attenuated by the resorption process that become fractured under the weight of the antler (Goss 1983).
-Although recent histological studies of cast protoantlers (Heckerberg 2017; Rössner et al. 2021) have confirmed the osteoclastic resorption, available transversal thin sections of cast protoantlers (Azanza and Ginsburg 1997, plate 2, fig 2; Rössner et al. 2021 fig. 5g, 6b) show that a protective basal bridge of compact bone (Bubenik 1990a, Rolf and Enderle 1999) was not developed, similar to that observed in castrated deer (see Goss 1983, fig. 142).
+Although recent histological studies of cast protoantlers (Heckerberg 2017; Rössner et al. 2021) have confirmed the osteoclastic resorption, available transversal or longitudinal thin sections of cast protoantlers (Azanza and Ginsburg 1997, plate 2, fig. 2; Rössner et al. 2021 figs. 5g, 6b) show that a protective basal bridge of compact bone (Bubenik 1990a; Rolf and Enderle 1999) was not developed, similar to that observed in castrated deer (see Goss 1983, fig. 142).

 Osteoclastic resorption is induced in modern-type antlers by a drastic drop in plasma testosterone levels at the end of the rutting season, and occurs proximally to the junction between the dead and the living bone in the distal pedicle (Kierdorf and Kierdorf 2012).
 As dead bone is isolated and separated from living bone, casting of the dead antler is not an exceptional process (Kierdorf and Kierdorf 2012; Landete-Castillejos et al. 2019).
 However, that a distal part of a living appendage became cast is, by contrast, exceptional.
 The only mechanism that can be considered as similar is occasionally observed in velveted antlers of castrated temperate deer when they partly freeze (and then the frozen part becomes dead).
 However, this hypothesis cannot be applied for protoantlers since available palaeontological data show that early cervids inhabited tropical and subtropical environments.
 In addition, the size of early antlers is not comparable to that of extant temperate deer making tip freezing less probable.
 Interestingly, Kierdorf and Kierdorf (2021) illustrated in a red deer stag a case of bilateral, only incomplete velvet shedding and antler casting just above the coronet.
 The osteoclastic resorption follows a concave surface and is produced on both cortical and spongy bone (Kierdorf and Kierdorf 2021, fig. 4) —that is, without the protective basal bridge of compact bone—, as is observed in protoantlers.
 Kierdorf and Kierdorf (2021) assumed that the antlers were dead, but this needs a proper explanation, since the blood supply through the trabecular core from the pedicle could still be possible.
 Similar to the observations in castrated deer, Kierdorf and Kierdorf (2021) argued that this example is related to an abnormally lower and delayed rise of testosterone at the end of the antler growth period.
 Something similar has been proposed to occur in protoantlers (Azanza 1993; Azanza and Ginsburg 1997; Azanza et al. 2011; DeMiguel et al. 2014) because early deer evolved under tropical or subtropical conditions, and in tropical deer testosterone fluctuations are not so extreme as in temperate species, and males remain fertile and able to breed at any time of year (Acharjyo and Bubenik 1983; Goss 1983; Bubenik 1990a, 1990b).